mkgada/TellingStoriesWithData/Project.md

 Propose a potential change in policy to local government looking at the possible causes of the adverse air quality in New Delhi.

 # Sketches
+The sketches here depict the flow of my project

 # Data
 For this project, the primary data source is public dataset "Historical Daily Ambient Air Quality Data" available on data.gov.in.